-- MTU Size The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
-It is not recommended that you change the default MTU size unless required by your ISP. - Enable IGMP Proxy IGMP (Internet Group Management Protocol) is used to manage multicasting on TCP/IP networks.
-Some ISPs use IGMP to perform remote configuration for client devices, such as the modem router.
-The default value is enabled, and if you are not sure, please contact your ISP or just leave it. - Get IP with Unicast A few ISPs' DHCP servers do not support the broadcast applications.
+- MTU(Bytes) The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+It is not recommended that you change the default MTU size unless required by your ISP. - Get IP with Unicast A few ISPs' DHCP servers do not support the broadcast applications.
 If you cannot get the IP address normally, you can choose this option.
 (It is rarely required.) - Set DNS server manually If your ISP gives you one or two DNS addresses, select Set DNS server manually and enter the primary and secondary addresses into the correct fields.
 Otherwise, the DNS servers will be assigned automatically from your ISP. - Host Name -This option specifies the name of the router.